koyadovic/binance-rebalancing/README.md

 # Execution

-Each execution, will retrieve what the crypto balances are and will ask you if you want to rebalance to keep the proportions specified by the `distributor` selected in `settings.py` file.
+Each execution, will retrieve what the crypto balances are and will ask you if you want to rebalance to keep the proportions specified in `settings.py` file.

 ```
 $ python rebalance.py